Aryankb/DOC_QNA/README.md

 ## Workflow
 1. **Document Processing**: Large PDF documents are processed to extract text and segment it into atomic facts or knowledge units.

-2. **Graph Construction**: The extracted knowledge is stored in Neo4j as a graph.
+3. **Graph Construction**: The extracted knowledge is stored in Neo4j as a graph.
 Each node represents a fact, and relationships between nodes represent logical connections, references, or context between sections.

-3. **AI Agent Interaction**: AI agents explore the graph by traversing nodes and edges, retrieving relevant facts and their context.
+4. **AI Agent Interaction**: AI agents explore the graph by traversing nodes and edges, retrieving relevant facts and their context.
 This approach ensures that the system retains important contextual information across different sections of the document.

+FULL PIPELINE FOR KNOWLEDGE GRAPH CREATION : https://github.com/Aryankb/DOC_QNA/blob/main/graphreader_import.ipynb FULL PIPELINE FOR RAG :